hammamikhairi/Manga-Desktop-App/README.md

 - Automatic updates to never miss an update of your favorite manga.
 Which you definitely haven't illegally obtained.
 - Customizable reading settings.
 So you can make the reading experience as comfortable as possible.

+Stay tuned for more updates on our development progress!

 ## Development

 Manelo is built using [Wails](https://wails.app/) and uses [React](https://reactjs.org/) on the frontend and [Go](https://go.dev/) on the backend.